Townsville: Culture, events and festivals

 The city is home to the Townsville Saint, a 6 m stick figure depicting The Saint on the northern cliff face of Castle Hill, painted by seven first-year University College of Townsville (which would later become James Cook University) students on St Patrick’s Day, 17 March 1962.
 The figure went on to survive numerous attempts at removal.
 On 28 May 1993, The Saint became integrated with the heritage significance of the hill as a natural and cultural landmark.
 In 2013, the Townsville City Council won legal ownership of The Saint as a trademark, protecting its use by the wider community.
 The mystery of who painted the figure was revealed on the 40th anniversary (2002) to be Graeme Bowen, Lyall Ford, Rodney Froyland, David Greve, Peter Higgins, Barrie Snarski and Robert Sothman.
 While adopted by the University from the beginning, The Saint has become iconic, surviving opposition and attempts at removal.

-The Australian Festival of Chamber Music is an international chamber music festival held over ten days each July in Townsville.
-The festival has been running since 1991, and attracts many acclaimed international and Australian musicians.
+The Australian Festival of Chamber Music was an international chamber music festival held over ten days each July in Townsville.
+The festival has ran between 1991 and 2025, and attracted many acclaimed international and Australian musicians.
+Due to lack of performing arts infrastructure, the Festival relocated to Cairns in 2026.
 Townsville also has its own orchestra, the Barrier Reef Orchestra, which presents concerts throughout North Queensland.
 The Townsville Entertainment Centre, seating more than 5,000 people, is host to many national and international music shows, as well as sporting and trade shows.

 The region has many renowned festivals, many which celebrate the international heritage of many that call North Queensland home.
 The Annual Greek, Italian and Indian Festivals are popular with the locals and tourists alike.
 The Stable on the Strand is celebrated each Christmas.